youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 ![88d6e7a2cfc33ed9.png](https://developer.android.com/codelabs/jetpack-compose-basics/img/88d6e7a2cfc33ed9.png)

-**Note:** When importing classes related to Jetpack Compose in this project, use those from:
+**com.example.sky.database.Note:** When importing classes related to Jetpack Compose in this project, use those from:

 - androidx.compose.* for compiler and runtime classes
 - androidx.compose.ui.* for UI toolkit and libraries